zealous-tech/forked-playwright-mcp/README.md

 Playwright MCP server supports following arguments.
 They can be provided in the JSON configuration above, as a part of the `"args"` list:

 - `--allowed-origins <origins>`: Semicolon-separated list of origins to allow the browser to request.
 Default is to allow all.
-Origins matching both `--allowed-origins` and `--blocked-origins` will be blocked.
+Origins matching both `--allowed-origins` and `--blocked-origins` will be blocked
 - `--blocked-origins <origins>`: Semicolon-separated list of origins to block the browser to request.
-Origins matching both `--allowed-origins` and `--blocked-origins` will be blocked.
+Origins matching both `--allowed-origins` and `--blocked-origins` will be blocked
 - `--block-service-workers`: Block service workers
 - `--browser <browser>`: Browser or chrome channel to use.
 Possible values:
   - `chrome`, `firefox`, `webkit`, `msedge`